tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

 Normal operation also includes background alarms that appear regularly and are expected by the operators.
 A feeder that consistently runs near its thermal limit may generate a low-level warning alarm every warm afternoon that the operator acknowledges and monitors; this is normal, not evidence of a problem.
-High-voltage transmissions under stress during peak demand trigger alarms that the TenneT dispatcher and Stedin operator coordinate on; this too is routine.
+High-voltage transmissions under stress during peak demand trigger alarms that the TenneT dispatcher and the operator coordinate on; this too is routine.
 The baseline for an operator includes learning which alarms are "crying wolf" and require investigation versus which are expected noise.
 The SCADA journal captures this pattern: frequent acknowledgements of the same alarm, quick dismissals without further action, and a steady cadence matching the network's load and weather cycles.

 ## Configuration changes and audit trails

-Stedin's e-terra maintains version records of its alarm thresholds, load-shedding logic, under-frequency relay settings, and the mapping between logical network model (the GIS view of the distribution network) and physical reality (the actual substation).
+e-terra maintains version records of its alarm thresholds, load-shedding logic, under-frequency relay settings, and the mapping between logical network model (the GIS view of the distribution network) and physical reality (the actual substation).
 Configuration changes can be initiated by authorised engineers through the SCADA engineering interface, and when a change is made, the system logs the old value and new value, the timestamp, the user